Susan Powell. MBACP (Accred)

 |Face to face counselling:||Yes|

-My counselling room is located on the ground floor and is accessed across a gravel pathway.
-Free on-road parking in a quiet residential area
+My counselling room is at my home, located on the ground floor and is accessed across a gravel pathway.
+Free on-road parking in a quiet area

 Monday 4pm - 7pm.
 Thursday 10am - 7pm.
 Friday 10am - 5pm.
 Saturday by appointment